SageGrey/exp-exp-exp/zzzzz_cards/225_IDontFeelGoodHere.md

-# Ask wHY I dont feel good here
+# Ask WHY I dont feel good here

 When discussing physical spaces Mitchel Silver brought up his practice of noticing when he doesn't feel good in a physical space, and then attempting to bring his attention to *why* he may be feeling that way.